Council Tax recovery

 Formal recovery action includes:

-Attachment of earnings (taking money directly from your wages) Attachment of Earnings guide for employers.
+- Attachment of earning: taking money directly from your wages Attachment of Earnings: Guidance for employers

 |Fee stage||Fixed fee||Percentage of sum to be recovered exceeding £1,500|